-We offer browser extensions for Google Chrome, Opera, Mozilla Firefox, and Apple Safari which make it easy to pull up Recorded Future's Intelligence Cards on the following indicator types: IP address, file hashes, domains, vulnerabilities, malware, and threat actor (groups).
+We offer browser extensions for Google Chrome, Mozilla Firefox, and Apple Safari which make it easy to pull up Recorded Future's Intelligence Cards on the following indicator types: IP address, file hashes, domains, vulnerabilities, malware, and threat actor (groups).

 Installing the Extension